antmicro/topwrap/docs/source/description_files.md

 The names `s_axis` and `m_axis` will be used to group the selected ports.
 Each signal in an interface has a name which must match with the signal that it is connected to, for example `TDATA: port_name` must connect to `TDATA: other_port_name`.

+Interfaces can also specify which clock and reset input of the IP core they use.
+This is done via the optional `clock` and `reset` keys, which specify the name of the input (see below).

+When connecting interfaces that have clock inputs assigned on both sides of the connection, Topwrap will automatically perform sanity checks, and report errors for connections between interfaces that belong to different clock domains.

 ### Parameterization

 Port widths don't have to be hardcoded, as parameters can describe an IP core in a generic way, and values specified in IP core YAMLs can be overridden in a design description file (see [Design description](description_files.md#design-description)).